The Woodlands Township storm recovery update

 Please continue to check The Woodlands Township website homepage for the latest information from The Woodlands Township at www.thewoodlandstownship-tx.gov

-Lake Woodlands and the boat houses are open Friday
+Due to conditions on Lake Woodlands, the boat houses are scheduled to open Friday

 The Township has received notice of the President’s FEMA Declaration

 for Montgomery and Harris Counties.
 This declaration will allow county governments to initiate debris removal programs and provide reimbursement of certain emergency expenses incurred by local government during the emergency and will allow individuals to start filing for emergency assistance.

 - Constituents may call the registration phone number at 1-800-621-3362; those who have a speech disability or hearing loss and use TTY, should call 1-800-462-7585 directly; for those who use 711 or Video Relay Service (VRS), call 1-800-621-3362.

 - For Harris County clean-up assistance, contact CrisisCleanup.org, visit HarrisRecovery.org, or call 1-800-451-1954 to report your need.